GodswillUmoh/Logistics_Regression/README.md

 The calculation is based on the adjustment of the sigmoid curve. see explanation
 > + Maximum Likelihood of Sigmoid Curve in Logistic Regression:
 > The maximum likelihood estimation (MLE) is a statistical method used to estimate the parameters (weights and bias) of a logistic regression model.
 It leverages the sigmoid function to compute the probabilities of class labels for observations and optimizes the parameters to maximize the likelihood of observing the given data.

+> + Summary
+> The sigmoid function provides the predicted probabilities for logistic regression, and maximum likelihood estimation optimizes the weights and bias to maximize the likelihood of observing the actual data.
+The process ensures the best fit of the model to the data while keeping predictions probabilistically sound.